Search Results for

 Filter APIs

-To add additional filter rules, add a custom YAML file and set the filter property in docfx.json to point to the custom YAML filter:
+To bulk filter APIs with custom filter rules, add a custom YAML file and set the filter property in docfx.json to point to the custom YAML filter:

 {